aws-samples/mlops-pipeline-prestodb/blog_post.md

         our pipeline input parameters when triggering our pipeline execution.
 We use a [preprocess
         script](https://github.com/aws-samples/mlops-pipeline-prestodb/blob/main/code/presto_preprocess_for_training.py)
-        which is read to connect to the PrestoDB instance, and query data (using the user specified query in the [config file](https://github.com/aws-samples/mlops-pipeline-prestodb/blob/main/config.yml)).
+        which is used to connect and query data from the PrestoDB instance (using the user specified query in the [config file](https://github.com/aws-samples/mlops-pipeline-prestodb/blob/main/config.yml)).
-        This splits and sends the data as `tain`, `test`, and `validation` files to an S3 bucket.
+        This step then splits and sends the data as `tain`, `test`, and `validation` files to an S3 bucket.
 Using the data in these files, we can train our machine learning model.

         -   We use the [sklearn_processor](https://docs.aws.amazon.com/sagemaker/latest/dg/use-scikit-learn-processing-container.html)
-            in a SageMaker Pipelines
+            in our
             [`ProcessingStep`](https://docs.aws.amazon.com/sagemaker/latest/dg/build-and-manage-steps.html#step-type-processing)
             and define it as given below: